 Is RJM Acquisitions Hurting Your Credit Score?

-A negative item from RJM Acquisitions can remain on your credit report for up to 7 years from the date of original delinquency.
-Even if you pay the collection, it’s still considered a negative account and will be marked as a “paid collection” for 7 years.
+A collection account from RJM Acquisitions LLC can remain on your credit report for up to 7 years from the date of original delinquency.

 Many people come to our site with questions about why a particular company has shown up on their credit report.
 In your case, it might be because an original creditor has sold your debt to a collection agency called RJM Acquisitions.
-If RJM Acquisitions is pursuing you for a third-party debt, you are probably dealing with one of the issues they are well known for.
+If they are pursuing you for a third-party debt, you are probably dealing with one of the issues they are well known for.

 Want to Remove RJM Acquisitions from Your Credit Report?